 sap.m.FeedInput and sap.m.FeedListItem), the group feed control enables communication at item level.
 Feed controls always add entries to the top of the list; there are no inline replies within the feed.
 By contrast, the group feed lets users reply directly to a specific entry.
 The number of replies is shown next to the Reply action, for example, Reply (5).

-Clicking or tapping the reply link triggers a popover that shows all previous replies, as well as a text area for posting a reply.
+Clicking the reply link triggers a popover that shows all previous replies, as well as a text area for posting a reply.

 This feature is well known from multiple social networks, and allows users to add a reference to another person or a business object.
 A “mentioned” person usually receives a notification about the respective post.